Successful Treatments

 Chronic Obstructive Pulmonary Disease (COPD) is a chronic disease of the lung which impairs breathing.
 The disease includes two main conditions: emphysema, which damages the air sacs or alveoli in the lungs and chronic bronchitis that inflames and constricts the bronchial tubes.
 The leading cause of COPD is the long-term exposure to irritants, most often cigarette smoke.
-Other causes are air pollution, occupational dusts, and fumes.
+Other causes are air pollution, occupational dust, and fumes.

 Difficulty getting enough air.
 The breathing becomes shallower and usually worsens with exertion.